Estimates for eigenvalues of the Neumann and Steklov problems: Introduction

-This problem is called the \emph{free plate to plates of Poisson's ratio}, $\tau,\s$ denote a tension and a Poisson's ratio of the material, respectively.
-By the Rayleigh-Ritz characterization, the eigenvalues of (\ref{a11}) are given by (see, e.g., \cite{BCL,C1})
+This problem is called the \emph{eigenvalue problem of free plate under tension and with nonzero Poisson's ratio}, which for $n=2$ can be used to describe the deformation of a planar material under compression, $\tau,\s$ denote a parameter related to the tension and a Poisson's ratio of the material, respectively.
+By the Rayleigh-Ritz characterization, the Neumann-type eigenvalues (if exist and with the abuse of terminology) of (\ref{a11}) are given by (see, e.g., \cite{C2,LM} while \cite{BCL,C1} for the case $\sigma=0$)